nelsond/sirah-matisse-commander/README.md

 # Sirah Matisse Commander

-**NOTE: This module only works with the Matisse Commander TCP server, which can be enabled in the menu `File > Settings`.**
+**NOTE: This module only works with the Matisse Commander TCP server, which can be enabled in the menu `Matisse > Communication Options`.**

 This repository contains a simple Python client for the Sirah Matisse Commander TCP server.
 At the moment, the module only allows to read and write the most relevant values from a Sirah Matisse laser.
 In addition, arbitrary raw commands (see Matisse Commander manual for details) can be sent to the laser.